CodingCellist/codingcellist.github.io/content/en/post/hunting-an-idris2-codegen-bug/index.md

 for the bug, he forgot to remove the `import Builtin` statement.
 Which fixed the issue.
 We spent a bit of time puzzling over whether we'd simply been using an old Idris build, or if there were some stale `.ttc` files, or something before dunham realised this.
-But now it all made sense!
+But seeing the `import Builtin` change, it all made sense!

 ## The source of the problem